Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/01_HuskyLens.md

 > EV3
 > ```

 The HuskyLens vision system represented one of the most important experimental stages in Piolín's Obstacle Challenge development.
-It was introduced because the LEGO sensors already installed on the vehicle could provide useful information about walls, floor markings, and vehicle motion, but they could not identify the color of the traffic pillars that determine the required passing side.
+It was introduced because the LEGO sensors already installed on the vehicle could provide information about walls and floor markings, but they could not identify the color of the traffic pillars that determine the required passing side.

 The obstacle rule required Piolín to distinguish: